-1.1 Where would you place your jurisdiction on the spectrum of debtor to creditor-friendly jurisdictions?
+1.1 Where would you place your jurisdiction on the spectrum of debtor- to creditor-friendly jurisdictions?

 The United States can most accurately be described as reorganisation-friendly.
-On the one hand, the United States could be considered debtor-friendly as compared to some regimes in that management is typically permitted to retain operating control of the business, there is a very broad stay of creditor enforcement actions, debtors have exclusive authority to propose a plan of reorganisation at the outset of a case, and debtors are given powers, such as the option to reject unprofitable contracts, that they are not afforded outside of a formal insolvency proceeding.
-On the other hand, the United States could also be considered creditor-friendly as compared to some jurisdictions in that the process is designed to be public and transparent, creditors are given a voice in the restructuring process, and creditors are afforded significant protection by the Bankruptcy Code.
+On the one hand, the United States could be considered comparatively debtor-friendly in that management is typically permitted to retain operating control of the business, there is a very broad stay of creditor enforcement actions, debtors have exclusive authority to propose a plan of reorganisation at the outset of a case, and debtors are given powers, such as the option to reject unprofitable contracts, that they are not otherwise afforded outside of formal insolvency proceedings.
+On the other hand, the United States could also be considered creditor-friendly in that creditors are afforded significant protections by the Bankruptcy Code; the bankruptcy process is designed to be public and transparent, and creditors are given a voice at every stage of the restructuring process.